czhang2581/BrkbadWiki/README.md

 # BrkbadWiki
 A Breaking Bad Wiki

-The goal of BrkbadWiki is to provide a "search engine" that give detailed information about the characters and scenes in Breaking Bad (TV series)
+The goal of BrkbadWiki is to provide a "search engine" that gives detailed information about the characters and scenarios in the Breaking Bad (TV series)

 ## Installation